rowanc1/coda/README.rst

 New Release
 -----------
-When you are ready for a new release, specify if the release is `major`, `minor`, or a `patch`, and optionally `beta` if this is an unstable, beta release:
+When you are ready for a new release, specify if the release is :code:`major`, :code:`minor`, or a :code:`patch`, and optionally :code:`beta` if this is an unstable, beta release:

 .. code:: bash